gwhitcher/NOAA-Tide-Graph-PHP/README.md

 ### What is this repository for? ###

-* Get the tides from NOAA
+* Get the tides from NOAA.
 * Nice graph using Google Charts.

 ### How do I get set up? ###